 Concert dates and locations, once confirmed, are included in our CONCERTS page.

 We hope to resume in-person rehearsals in September, 2021.

 At your audition, we listen for musicianship, ability to learn pronunciation, and ability to convey the meaning of a text.
 We also determine your vocal part (soprano, alto, tenor, or bass) and range within that part.

-During the pandemic, auditions take place over the phone, at a mutually agreed upon time by the singer and conductor.
-When there is no pandemic, we hold auditions, by appointment only, in midtown Manhattan during August and September.
+We ordinarily hold auditions, by appointment only, in Midtown Manhattan during August and September.
 You may benefit from attending one of our concerts before you audition.
-Please visit the Concerts page on this website for some information about our upcoming concerts.
+Visit our CONCERTS page.